ShivanniShinde/Instahyre-Job-Analysis/README.md

 - **Data Analysis:** To make sense of the extracted data, we implement a K-means clustering model.
 This model groups job listings and companies into clusters based on common characteristics, allowing users to identify trends and patterns.

 - **Webpage Creation:** We've created an interactive webpage using HTML and CSS that displays the analyzed data in a user-friendly and visually appealing manner.
-Users can explore insights, trends, and visual representations, making data more accessible and understandable.

 # K-Means Clustering